 The new House of Blues is covered from top to bottom in one-of-a-kind folk, outsider, and self-taught art.
 Colorful paintings, tapestries, and murals make each area of the restaurant and concert hall distinct.
 Did you know that the House of Blues owns the world’s largest collection of outsider art?
 In addition to the pieces reminiscent of southern juke joints, guests may notice many works from local artists, like Audrey Kawasaki.

-Previously housed within the Disneyland Resort’s Downtown Disney, the House of Blues Anaheim has moved into a much larger space at the Gardenwalk.
+Previously located within the Downtown Disney District, the House of Blues Anaheim has moved into a much larger space at the Gardenwalk.
 The new concert space boasts room for 2,200 in the main hall, as well as three additional stages to accommodate big and small acts alike.
-The open concept dining room is a break in tradition for the restaurant line, which traditionally feature a home facade.
+The open concept dining room is a break in tradition for the restaurant line, which traditionally features a home facade.

 Yet, the House of Blues Anaheim still feels like you’re at home.
 Texture, comfy couches, and great conversations from staff add to the warmth of the space.
 For those of you who had the pleasure of visiting the Sunset location, there are some familiar nods to the past with awning siding and statues reappearing in the new restaurant.
 To further cement the feeling that you’re at home at the HOB, the concert schedule offers something for everyone.
 The mission of unity and diversity are demonstrated in the eclectic entertainment line-up.
 There’s hair metal for my husband one night, and 90’s era ska bands on another for me.